Art Materials List

 You can bring your own materials or purchase a kit from us.
-The Fitzroy Painting Watercolour Kit contains eight tubes of artist quality watercolours, three special watercolour brushes, a porcelain daisy palette and a pad of 300GSM cold-pressed watercolour paper.
+The Fitzroy Painting Watercolour Kit contains eight tubes of artist quality watercolours, three special watercolour brushes, a porcelain daisy palette and 10 hand-torn sheets of 300GSM cold-press watercolour paper.

 A materials list is sent out with booking confirmation emails, we recommend that you choose artist quality materials as they are much easier to work with.